 Ultimately, it depends on the cola manufacturer’s requirements.
 Each cola manufacturer has a different production process and unique desires for the taste of their end product, and must also factor in other practical considerations, such as cost and logistics.
 Once you bring all this together, you begin to understand that manufacturers have to select the right sugar constituent for their needs and cannot simply apply a one-size-fits-all approach.

 Ragus has over 90 years’ experience manufacturing pure sugars and syrups, meaning it is well-placed to consult on the most suitable sugar product for your application.
-To discuss your product requirements and benefit from our deep technical expertise, contact a member of our customer services team at +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To learn more about our products, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.